mobiera/aircast-hologram-ai-agent/README.md

-# Verana Faucet - Hologram Chatbot
+# Ollama Hologram Chatbot

-A conversational service (chatbot) for reaching the verana faucet.
-Requests an AvatarID credential presentation for limiting access to humans.
+A conversational service (chatbot) for for interacting with Ollama.